 One of the most significant issues for many freelancers when they first begin is setting their rates too low.
 However, some teachers might find that they have set their rate a little to high to begin with.

-I would recommend beginning with an hourly price of around 3,000 yen per hour for your first classes.
+I would recommend beginning with an hourly price of less than 3,000 yen per hour for your first classes.

 Have you described yourself in detail?